 In September 1971, IBM began a major leap into the future called FS (Future Systems).
 It was intended to replace System/370 as the new hardware and software architecture for IBM and the world.
 At that time, there were many enthusiastic supporters, as well as quite a few Dilberts who could see a disaster looming.
 To understand the FS project, imagine a cast of thousands, which included most of the best and brightest in IBM as supporting actors, dozens of pointy-haired bosses in the middle, and a very strong-willed executive at the top, who had a hardware background, but no understanding of software design and development.
 There were some very good managers who understood the situation, but they were frustrated by the impossibility of turning the battleship around.
 Those who tried were branded as “not team players.”

 In 1971, the warning signs were obvious to anyone who understood the complexities of hardware and software design, but upper-level management would not listen.
 By 1973, ironic jokes began to circulate, such as “Moses went into the desert and saw FS.”
 The acronym FS is a pun on the Hebrew word , which means “absolutely nothing”.
 In 1974, the symptoms were becoming obvious to everyone, but most people were afraid to ask “career-killing questions” in public.
 That’s when I wrote Memo 125, which earned me the everlasing enmity of certain managers who had not yet prepared their alibis.
 To illustrate the kinds of events that occurred in the waning days of the FS disaster, Bob Bacon drew a comic book he called The Adventures of Task-Force Tim.
-For more discussion and references to the historical developments, see the web site by Mark Smotherman.
+For related developments, see the web site by Mark Smotherman.

 In 1969, John C. McPherson, the only IBM vice president who could write a computer program, chaired a Machine Organization Concepts Study Group.
 It was convened in response to an inquiry by Bob Evans, who was the president of the System Development Division (SDD), which designed IBM’s largest mainframes.
 This study group was significant because (a) a decade earlier McPherson had chaired a committee that led to the hugely successful System/360; and (b) Evans had persuaded (or forced) competing projects in different divisions of IBM to implement the 360 architecture.